NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ### Third Attempt: Use pyfftw.FFTW directly (v3)
 In the previous versions, we used `pyfftw.builders.rfft` to create the RFFT object.
 As mentioned in [pyfftw.builders documentation](https://pyfftw.readthedocs.io/en/latest/source/pyfftw/builders/builders.html), the goal of builder functions is to provide a convenient interface for creating FFTW objects.
-Under the hood, any builder function returns an object that is an instance of `_FFTWWrappe`, which is a child class of `pyfftw.FFTW`.
+As mentioned in the [documentation](https://pyfftw.readthedocs.io/en/latest/source/pyfftw/builders/builders.html#module-pyfftw.builders), any builder function, under the hood, returns an object that is an instance of `pyfftw.FFTW`.
 One potential optimization is to use `pyfftw.FFTW` directly.
 This might save some overhead associated with the builder functions.

 ```python